-We will aim to crew all 19 of our frontline appliances, whenever possible.
-As a baseline service provision (where it is not possible to crew all 19 appliances) we will provide a minimum service of 14 frontline fire appliances.
-Ensuring that we continue to maintain our response standard of the first fire appliance arriving at the incident within 10 minutes on 75% occasions.
+We will aim to crew all 19 of our frontline appliances, however this is not always possible due to unforeseen short term staff absences and training.
+As a baseline service provision we will provide a minimum service of 14 frontline fire appliances utilising our wholetime and on call crews, ensuring that we continue to maintain our response standard of the first fire appliance arriving at the incident within 10 minutes on 75% occasions.